Intellipharm/js-file/README.md

 #### To create an xlxs workbook

-Call window.JSFile.FileCreator.createWorkbook with the following data structure:
+Create an instance of window.JSFile.Workbook, and pass the following data as the first argument:

 ```js
 [